 Fort Worth DWI with a Child Passenger Resources

 Child Endangerment Drunk Driving Laws | Mothers Against Drunk Driving (MADD) — MADD is a 501(c)(3) nonprofit organization that has a mission to “end drunk driving, help fight drugged driving, support the victims of these violent crimes, and prevent underage drinking.”
 You can find MADD literature discussing states that impose additional penalties on motorists who allegedly drive drunk with child passengers.
 Texas is one of only seven states making this crime a felony offense.

 If you or your loved one were arrested for an alleged DWI with a child passenger in Fort Worth or another area in Tarrant County, you cannot wait to get yourself legal representation.
-Make sure you have a criminal defense attorney who has experience handling drunk driving cases.
+Contact a criminal defense attorney who has experience handling drunk driving cases.